 Shown below is a chart depicting the number and type of weapons the officers defended themselves with during the incidents in 2020.

 TASER DEPLOYMENTS BY OFFICERS

-In 2020, officers from the Fox Crossing Police Department deployed their TASER 5 times.
+In 2021, officers from the Fox Crossing Police Department DEPLOYED (fired cartridge) their TASER two times.